French-speaking divorce lawyers

 Where you are entitled to divorce rests on a mixture of European and national law, but is generally determined in relation to where each party is habitually resident or domiciled.
 If the dispute is between two European countries, the person who petitions first may be determinative.
 It is therefore vital not to delay in taking legal advice promptly.

-If one party wants to move to another country with the children, this can also lead to proceedings so, if you are in as the permission of the other parent, or the court, is required.
+If one party wants to move to another country with the children, this can also lead to proceedings so the permission of the other parent, or the court, is required.
 If you are caught in this situation, then you may need to seek legal advice.

 Family law issues are often sensitive and can be difficult to address with your lawyer.
 At Vardags, we understand the need to express yourself freely and that it is often easier to discuss your private matters in your mother tongue.
 For your comfort, Vardags can arrange for a translator to assist you at your first consultation.
 Please inform us on your first enquiry if you wish to use this service.